|Title:||Tutoring With The Lightning Squad: Integrating Technology, Peers, and Home for Reading Success|

 |Award Period:||2 years (5/7/2015 - 5/6/2017)||Award Amount:||$898,387|

-Video Demonstration of the Phase I Prototype: https://www.youtube.com/watch?v=E-wxSuE2Tcc
+Video Demonstration of the Phase I Prototype: Tutoring with the Lightning Squad - YouTube

-Purpose: This project team will develop and test a multimedia platform, The Lightning Squad, designed to guide teachers in providing tutoring sessions to small groups of struggling readers.
+Purpose: In this project, the team developed and tested the promise of a multimedia platform, The Lightning Squad, to guide teachers in providing tutoring sessions to small groups of struggling readers.
 Grade 3 students who read below grade level are more likely to drop out of high school than peers who read at grade level.
-Because of the importance of early reading, it is critical for grade schools to offer strong interventions along with additional support for struggling students.
-Small group tutoring sessions by teachers and certified paraprofessionals is one technique that has been successful at supporting reading outcomes.
+Because of the importance of early reading, it is critical for elementary schools to offer strong interventions along with additional supports for struggling students.
+Small group tutoring sessions led by teachers and certified paraprofessionals are one technique that has been successful at improving reading outcomes.

 Project Activities: During Phase I (completed in 2014), the team developed a prototype platform consisting of the user interface, a teacher dashboard, and activities and games designed to promote critical reading skills such as word-level decoding, letter-sound correspondence, and comprehending decodable stories.
 At the end of Phase I, pilot research with two tutors and 16 struggling readers in grades 1 to 3 demonstrated that the prototype operated as intended, that teachers were able to integrate the prototype within standard practice, and that students found the activities engaging.